Sweet Cornbread Recipe from Scratch

 • Meanwhile, in a medium bowl, whisk eggs and milk until incorporated.

-• In a large bowl, add cornmeal, flour, sugar, baking powder, and salt until well combined.
+• In a large bowl, add cornmeal, flour, sugar, baking powder, and salt and stir until well combined.
 Pour the wet ingredients into the dry ingredients just until blended.

 • Pour drippings from skillet into cornbread mixture and mix well.
 The drippings should sizzle when they hit the batter.
 Pour batter into skillet.